stevens68/twixtbot-ui/README.md

 ### File | Open File...

 You can load games stored in [T1j](http://www.johannes-schwagereit.de/twixt/T1j/index.html) file format (\*.T1) or littlegolem.net format (\*.tsgf).
-After game is loaded, the player names and the board are updated and you can continue to play as usual or undo (but not redo) moves.
+After a game is loaded, the player names and the board are updated and you can continue to play as usual or undo (but not redo) moves.
 See sample files in folder `./games`.
 Note that the value of *self crossing links* is applied when loading a game.

 #### *.T1j